TITLE 77: PUBLIC HEALTH

 Section 598.130 Terms of Performance

-a) Each scholarship recipient shall sign a written contract.
-The contract contains terms and conditions which ensure compliance with this Part, the laws of the State of Illinois, and enforcement of the contract.
+a) Each scholarship recipient shall sign a written agreement with the Department prior to receiving a scholarship.
+The agreement shall contain terms and conditions that ensure compliance with this Part and the laws of the State of Illinois, and enforcement of the agreement.

-c) Scholarship recipients who fail to complete school due to voluntary actions on their part shall repay to the Department an amount equal to 3 times the amount of the annual scholarship grant received for each unfulfilled year of the obligation together with interest at 7 percent per year on that amount.
+c) Scholarship recipients who fail to complete school because of voluntary actions (e.g., withdrawal from school) on their part shall repay to the Department an amount equal to three times the amount of the annual scholarship received for each unfulfilled year of the obligation together with interest at 7% per year on that amount.
+Repayment of obligation shall be in accordance with the provisions of the recipient's agreement and Section 598.150.